 Share capital difference between SL and SA

 Share capital contributions can be in a wide array of assets including cash, credit rights, and real estate property, among others.
-S.A companies (or Sociedades Anónimas) are designed for medium to big enterprises.
+S.A. companies (or Sociedades Anónimas) are designed for medium to big enterprises.
 In this regard, they have a minimum share capital of 60,102 Euros, 25% of which must be paid up during incorporation.
 The remaining 75% may be settled within a timeframe stated in the company’s bylaws.

 For SA companies, owners are free to transfer shares.
 However, the company bylaws may establish some additional requisites.
 On the other hand, Sociedades Limitadas require a minimum share capital of at least 3,006 Euros.
 This must be fully paid before company formation.
-When it comes to share transfers for SL companies, Spanish law provides some limitations concerning the transfer of company shares to third parties.
+When it comes to sharing transfers for SL companies, Spanish law provides some limitations concerning the transfer of company shares to third parties.
 Such limitations may vary depending on the bylaws.

 Company bylaws difference between SL and SA

-The company bylaws dictate the attendance and majorities at shareholders or partners’ meetings for both S.A and S.L.
-It’s worth mentioning that S.A usually has several calls while there is only one call for S.L.
+The company bylaws dictate the attendance and majorities at shareholders’ or partners’ meetings for both S.A. and S.L.
+It’s worth mentioning that S.A. usually has several calls while there is only one call for S.L.

 Sociedades Anónimas and Sociedades Limitadas both require a minimum required appointments of 1 director and 1 shareholder, who can be of any nationality and residence.
-One of the profound benefits of Spanish S.L is that the shareholders are liable for the company’s debts only to the extent of their share capital contribution.
+One of the profound benefits of Spanish S.L. is that the shareholders are liable for the company’s debts only to the extent of their share capital contribution.
 Also, the business entity allows registration with 100% foreign shareholders.

 Who can start a company in Spain?

 Regardless of whether you are a foreigner or a Spanish citizen, you are allowed to start your business in the country.
-That being said, you have to a Spanish legal resident.
+That being said, you have to be a Spanish legal resident.
 The process can get complicated depending on your region of origin.